-You’ve got friends coming for dinner this weekend, but what should you serve?
-Lobster season is in full swing, so why not enjoy it, and spoil your guests a little!
+You’re dreaming of the weekend and dinner on the patio, but what should you cook?
+Lobster season is in full swing, so why not enjoy it, and spoil yourself a little!
 When considering wine pairings, you have to remember that lobster has a fairly pronounced saline flavour.
 Females and males taste the same, though cooking times differ and the roe makes the difference for aficionados.

 Contrary to general belief, lobsters are terrific team players, very versatile in the kitchen, because their sweet yet sea-salty meat accommodates any flavour.
 They’re delicious with fruit – mango, strawberry, apple, peach – and with foods that have a smoky or fatty umami flavour (one of the five basic tastes, together with sweet, sour, bitter and salty), such as bacon, pancetta, mushrooms, soy sauce, miso, cream, cheese, eggs or wood-smoked ingredients.
 They’re terrific with herbs like coriander, fennel, parsley, dill and tarragon.
 And they combine nicely with spices, from saffron and curry to cumin and pepper.
 The secret to working with lobster is to avoid overcooking, which dries out the meat.
 If you want a gratin or sauced dish, lobster is great with a buttery white wine.
 And fresh is, of course, the best.